Azure/communication-ui-library/docs/architecture/ConnectToRedux.md

 ### Create a reducer

-This reducer of redux help you update the centralized redux store with our client state.
+This Redux reducer lets you update the centralized redux store with our client state.

 Create a new reducer file in your project path: